yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 #### Roles and Responsibilities
 Each committee should:
-* Appoint a committee chair, and optionally a co-chair, with a description of their roles and responsibilities
+* Appoint a committee chair, and optionally a co-chair
 * Identify term limits and succession plan for chair/co-chair
-* Provide a “Roles and Responsibilities” document for the committee
+* Provide a “Roles and Responsibilities” document for the committee and its members
 * Identify processes for on-boarding new members
 * Identify a process for off-boarding members
 * Include a process for recruiting and selecting new members